 Tests

-Not explained in details here, but we publish the product (or use versionning with the publish capability), we are using the Integration environment.
+Not explained in details here, but we publish the product (or use versioning with the publish capability), we are using the Integration environment.
 Then we subscribe to the Product with the Gold Plan, and approve the subscription.
 The API is published and ready to use.

 Using POSTMAN

-As f or the Authorization grant with the native Oauth Provider we use Postman to directly get the access token.
+As f or the Authorization grant with the native OAuth Provider we use Postman to directly get the access token.

 Using the "1 -Access Token Authorization V5" request.
 Click on the Authorization link, then click on Get New Access Token